Mbed-TLS/TF-PSA-Crypto/docs/psa-transition.md

 The PSA API has a generic interface for key agreement, covering the main use of both `ecdh.h` and `dhm.h`.

+Static ECDH is no longer supported by the PSA API, as it has been deprecated by https://datatracker.ietf.org/doc/html/rfc9325.
 <!-- TODO: static FFDH/ECDH (including `mbedtls_ecdh_get_params`)
  https://github.com/Mbed-TLS/mbedtls/pull/7766#discussion_r1410568541
  -->